 We decided to cruise the back roads around Richmond, to see if we could find any unusual geese among the flocks of Canadas.
 We made several stops to scan the fields without turning anything up.
 On Brownlee Road, we saw a White-crowned Sparrow a Song Sparrow, a warbler (Palm?), and a Yellow-rumped Warbler in the bushes beside the road.
 Tony scoped a Savannah Sparrow and we had an American Pipit fly over.
 We cruised several more back roads closer to North Gower, seeing only a few more Pipits.

 So we went back to Burnside Pit, where the light was now better.
 Tony spotted a single Snow Goose and we scoped it.
-There were three Lesser Scaup females, and several distant Ruddy Ducks.
-Somehow, Tony spotted a Red-tailed Hawk far on the other side of the pit, and got it in the scope.

 A couple of American Coots briefly emerged from the reeds, and then we saw three Cackling Geese among the Canadas.
 Finally I saw a Greater Yellowlegs near the Coots, and spotted a Great Blue Heron camouflaged up on the shore.